NESCent/feedingdb/README-squishy.md

 ```
 cd .../path/to/this/repo/src
 virtualenv ~/feed-virtualenv
+scl enable python27 bash
 source ~/feed-virtualenv/bin/activate
 pip install -r feeddb/requirements.txt
 ```

-If you are using `virtualenv`, you will need to "activate" the environment before Django's `manage.py` will work.
+If you are using `virtualenv` and enable python27, you will need to "activate" the environment before Django's `manage.py` will work.
 This only needs to be done once per terminal session:

 ```
+scl enable python27 bash
 source .../path/to/virtualenv/bin/activate
 ```